tommaisey/aeon/README.md

 If you want to proceed anyway, you'll need to clone this repo (resolving any git submodules), download Chez Scheme 9.5 and SuperCollider 3.10.

-- First, navigate to the project directory, and run `cd libs/third-party; make`.
-(This step is only necessary the first time).
+- First, navigate to the project directory, and run `make` (only necessary the first time).
 - Then launch SuperCollider and boot its server.
 - Finally, launch Chez Scheme and call `(load "init/init.scm")`.